Why do people take potassium?

 How much potassium should you take?

 The Institute of Medicine has set an adequate intake for potassium.
 Getting this amount of potassium from diet, with or without supplements, should be enough to keep you healthy.
-The FDA has determined that foods that contain at least 350 milligrams of potassium can bear the following label: "Diets containing foods that are good sources of potassium and low in sodium may reduce the risk of high blood pressure and stroke."
+The FDA has determined that foods must contain at least 350 mg of potassium and 140 mg or less of sodium to be able to use the label: "Diets containing foods that are good sources of potassium and low in sodium may reduce the risk of high blood pressure and stroke."

 Adequate Intake (AI)